 SAP FI modules

-SAP FI enables companies to generate financial statements -- such as balance sheets or profit and loss statements -- for reporting and analysis.
+SAP FI enables organizations to make financial statements for reporting and analysis.
+Types of financial statements may include balance sheets or profit and loss statements.
 SAP FI consists of several sub-modules that handle specific accounting processes:

-- General Ledger contains all of the company's transaction data in a chart of accounts that lists all of the accounts in the system.
-Transactions are recorded in sub-modules that can be reconciled with the general ledger data in real time.
+- General Ledger contains all of the company's transaction data in a chart of accounts.
+This lists all of the accounts in the system.
+Transactions are recorded in sub-modules that can be recorded in real time with general ledger data.

 - Accounts Receivable captures customer transactions and manages customer accounts.
-Transactions include invoice posting, credit memo posting, down payments, invoice payments, dunning, and executing customer reports.
+Transactions include invoice posting, credit memo posting, down payments, invoice payments or executing customer reports.

-- Accounts Payable involves all of the transactions with vendors and manages vendor accounts.
-Transactions include invoice posting, credit memo posting, down payments, invoice payments, automatic payments program, and executing vendor reports.
+- Accounts Payable involves all of the transactions with vendors and managed vendor accounts.
+Transactions can include invoice posting, credit memo posting, down payments, invoice payments, automatic payments program, and executing vendor reports.

 - Asset Accounting manages all of the transactions related to the company's fixed assets, such as land, buildings and heavy equipment.
 Transactions include asset acquisitions, retirement, sales, transfers, revaluations and depreciation.